QualebTheTurtle/WindowsPhoneFinal/README.md

 #### Setup

 * Create a new Pivotproject and name it SQLiteDemo.
-* Lets start by adding the nessisary libraries and packages to our project.
+* Lets start by adding the necessary libraries and packages to our project.
 First click on tools then extentions and updates.

 ![alt text][img1]